Skip to main content

 Packaging & documents

-In accordance with IATA category general, we prepare all required documentation — including commercial invoice, packing list, and any export or certification requirements for Mexico.
+According to IATA category general, we prepare all necessary documentation—including commercial invoice, packing list, and any export or certification requirements for Mexico.

 3